devgateway/www.developmentgateway.org/blog_posts/2016-06-02-global-standards-local-data.md

 In some cases, fields that were important for Vietnam’s government use cases are not currently represented in OCDS.
 For these fields, the team engaged directly with the Open Contracting Partnership’s [help-desk](http://standard.open-contracting.org/latest/en/support/) (a free resource for countries and organizations who are working to adopt OCDS) to discuss whether:

-a) The field is useful for many countries and should be considered for inclusion in the standard, or
+- The field is useful for many countries and should be considered for inclusion in the standard, or

-b) The field is specific to Vietnam and should simply be registered as an extension to OCDS for this dataset
+- The field is specific to Vietnam and should simply be registered as an extension to OCDS for this dataset

 Based on this consultation, several new fields have been proposed for inclusion in the next upgrade to the standard (here’s one [example](https://github.com/open-contracting/standard/issues/317)).
 You will notice that there is a particularly active community, with each open “ticket” typically receiving feedback from multiple stakeholders - this helps to result in a sharper, more useful standard.